Community Council elections

 Following the close of nominations on Tuesday, 29 October, the withdrawal period for persons seeking election to the Community Councils, and the outcome following nominations:

-- 16 Community Councils received more nominations than their maximum membership, which means that a postal ballot will now take place.
-(Ballot papers will be posted out on Friday, 15 November and must be returned by 12noon Wednesday, 4 December 2019.
+- 16 Community Councils received more nominations than their maximum membership, which meant that an election took place on Wednesday, 4 December 2019.

 - 124 Community Councils attracted more than half the maximum membership, allowing them to form from 12noon on Friday, 1 November 2019.